The Global p-XRF Network (GopXRF.net)

 For more information or to propose a topic, contact Michaela Schauer (michaela.schauer@univie.ac.at), Keelie Rix (keelie.rix@upf.edu) or Ioannis Liritzis (ioannis.liritzis@euro-acad.eu).

-• Abstract Flyer
+• The Abstract Flyer can be found here

 Please join the colloquium here and feel free to share the information!